Trezor ONE and Ledger NANO

 In the case of mobile and PC-based wallets, you do have some control and responsibility regarding the safety of your money.
 However, you can easily become the victim of a phishing attack.
 Plus you always have to worry about security patches and backups, not to mention the actual safety of the device itself.

-It is this weakness that hardware wallets like Trezor and Ledger focus on overcoming.
-Moreover, they do that using one simple logic: stay offline, and the hackers cannot gain access.
+Offering an alternative to cold storage, a hardware wallet like Trezor and Ledger Nano focus on overcoming.
+Moreover, a hardware wallet do one simple thing: stay offline, and the hackers cannot gain access.
 However, beyond that basic premise, these devices also add extra layers of security.
 To use these wallets, you will have to add your security codes and passwords.

 If I can oversimplify things a bit, the whole process is not that different from using a debit card or a credit card.
 Plugging the wallet device into a PC is like swiping a card at POS device or ATM.
 The transaction can only be enabled if you provide the authorization using the correct password/code.

 As long as you keep the device and passcode info secure and safe, your cryptocurrency is secure.
-This is the main draw behind these hardware wallets.
-They put the keys to your cryptocurrency in your own hands.
-You have more control, and hackers have no way to access the keys remotely.
+This is the main draw behind a hardware wallet.
+A hardware wallet puts the private key to your cryptocurrency in your own hands.
+You have more control, and hackers have no way to access the private keys remotely.

 The best thing to do is to incorporate all these different wallets into your cryptocurrency storage strategy.
 Use electronic wallets to hold the loose change, and hold the main stash offline in a hardware wallet.
 That way, you get a balanced mix of safety and convenience.